vistron-gmbh/MotionCamera/README.md

 + ```/home/pi/images```
 + ```/home/pi/github```

-Set permissions for both folders:
+Set permissions for both folders (you need to be inside the "github"-folder to enter these commands):
 + ```sudo chmod 777 github```
 + ```sudo chmod 777 images```